SW-g16/sw/documentation/domain-modelling.md

 #### Coding Custom Querier and Data Constructor

+So far we've programmed one Data Getter.
+It is written in Python and works by querying govtrack.us,
+    translating json data in govtrack's format to semantic triples before inserting the the triples to our database.

 ##### Issues with Current Implementation

+There are some issues with.

  - We're converting from a custom json-data to a custom ttl vocabulary in Python, without using helpful libraries where we could.
  - We're doing many small queries instead of one large bulk download of the source data.
-    This should change out of respect to source provider and for efficiency of import task.
+    This should change out of respect to the data provider and for efficiency of the import task.

 ## Conceptualization